shahbuland/valorant-skinfaker/README.md

 # Valorant SkinFaker

+This is a python script that uses CycleGAN to deepfake skins from one gun to another.
+With some minor changes (removing cropping) it could be adapted to be an easy to use CycleGAN trainer + evaluator on any dataset/model, but what I primarily made it for was Valorant skins.

-Both convert.py and trainer.py can be run and have a basic UI
+Both convert.py and trainer.py can be run directly and have a basic UI
 [Associated video](https://youtu.be/fQCqbaTI9k4)

 **Setup**